vipulnaik/diet-exercise-health/events/2024/2024-01-12-pfizer-covid-vaccine-updated-booster-dose.md

-Walgreens to my home (around 5 PM, a little over an hour after the vaccine), I carried a light load of toiletries in my right hand and an 8 lb dumb bell (just purchased) in the other, and both worked fine for me with no carrying fatigue.In contrast, when I had purchased the other 8 lb dumb bell a little over two months ago, I remember having felt tired enough to need to switch hands.
+Walgreens to my home (around 5 PM, a little over an hour after the vaccine), I carried a light load of toiletries in my right hand and an 8 lb dumb bell (just purchased) in the other, and both worked fine for me with no carrying fatigue.
+In contrast, when I had purchased the other 8 lb dumb bell a little over two months ago, I remember having felt tired enough to need to switch hands.
 So it seems that the strength improvements from weight practice over the past two months